-This seasonal California Aperitivo takes all of the goodness of the traditional Northern Italian Aperitivo and adds a local farm to table twist.
+This seasonal California Style Aperitivo takes all of the goodness of the traditional Northern Italian Aperitivo and adds a local farm-to-table twist.
 This plate is full of fresh, local ingredients and is perfect for small gatherings with LOTS of wine and excellent conversation.

 Now, the only way to turn this into an irresistible Californian Aperitivo is simply by including fresh fruits, meats and cheeses from your local farmers market or grocery store.